rohithegde/rohithegde.github.com/_posts/2020-08-25-azure-pipelines-a-crash-course.md

 layout: post
 title: "Azure Pipelines - a crash course"
 #category: general
-tags: [microsoft, azure, cloud, pipeline, ci, cd, guide, tutorial]
+tags: [azure, cloud, guide, tutorial]
 comments: true
 ---
 In a hurry ?
 Please skip to the part you want with the index below.